January 2023

 PROFESSIONAL REVIEW

-As a first step, the Town has dedicated some of the Federal ARPA (America Recovery Act) funds to hire Vermont Integrated Architecture (VIA).
-Additionally, the town has applied for a Municipal Planning Grant for this study, and if approved will use those funds in lieu of ARPA funds.
+The Town dedicated some of the Federal ARPA (America Recovery Act) funds to hire Vermont Integrated Architecture (VIA).
+Additionally, the town was awarded a Municipal Planning Grant for this initial evaluation.

-This architectural firm will present the Town with an evaluation and preliminary cost estimates of the three options to meet present and future needs.
-This information will inform any recommendation for the best path forward.
+This architectural firm presented the Town with its evaluation and preliminary cost estimates in October 2023.
+This information is helping determine the best path forward.

 COST CONTROL

-As the community researches options, every effort will be made to keep the project affordable to taxpayers through a combination of a) limiting the project to the town’s top priorities, and b) seeking additional non-tax dollars (grants, private donations) to meet the project goals.
+In planning and going forward, the Town has and will continue to take steps to keep the project affordable to taxpayers through a combination of a) limiting the project to the town’s top priorities for the building, and b) seeking additional non-tax dollars (grants, private donations) to meet the project goals.

 TIMELINE SUMMARY